-AIB Press Release Results for 2016 electricity Residual Mixes published by AIB 24 May 2017
+AIB Press Release Results for 2017 Electricity Residual Mixes published by AIB 1st June 2018

-The AIB is now proud to publish the Residual Mixes and European Attribute Mix of 2016.
-Similar to last year the calculation was carried out by Grexel Systems Ltd.
+The AIB is now proud to publish the Residual Mixes and European Attribute Mix of 2017.
+Similar to last year the calculation was carried out by Grexel Systems Ltd on its behalf, assisted by Ostfoldforskning and Ecoinvent.